Phillies 7-homer binge produces 9-4 win over Reds

 Left-hander Ranger Suarez (1-0) won his major league debut, allowing six hits and four runs with one walk and three strikeouts in five innings.
 Eugenio Suarez and Tucker Barnhart each reached him for two-run homers.

+Santana’s 16th homer of the season gave him a 3-0 lead in the first inning, giving the rookie pitcher an early cushion.

+”Obviously, it made me feel more confident,” he said through interpreter Diego Ettedgue. ”Having the lead was huge.
+It helped big-time.”

-The Phillies opened a six-game road trip with their fourth win in five games.
+The Phillies opened a six-game road trip with their fourth win in five games, including two out of three against the West-leading Dodgers in which Philadelphia scored a combined 20 runs.

+”The Dodgers have great pitching,” Hoskins said. ”We put a lot of runs on the scoreboard against them, and it carried over into tonight.”

 Twelve of the game’s combined 13 runs were produced by homers.
 Philadelphia’s seven home runs were the most given up by the Reds in a game this season.
 The Phillies tacked on three doubles for a season-high 10 extra-base hits.